bigmlcom/python/docs/local_resources.rst

 detector construction and will store any transformation that they contain.
 It creates a sequence starting on the first dataset that was created to summarize the uploaded data, adding the datasets that store transformations, and finally the model and anomaly detector.
-The ``BMLPipeline`` object offers a ``.transform`` method that can receive a list of input data dictionaries or a DataFrame.
+Every transformation that was done when training those models, will be reflected as a new step in the ``BMLPipeline`` and every model that was added to the list will also be added as an additional transformation step: the model will transform our data by adding its prediction and associated probability and the anomaly detector will transform the input by adding the computed anomaly score.
+The result is obtained using the ``BMLPipeline`` object, that offers a ``.transform`` method which accepts a list of input data dictionaries or a DataFrame.
 For every row, it will execute the stored transformations and generate the model's prediction and the anomaly's score.
 All of them will be added to the original input data.